pmcharrison/psynet-demo-simple-rating/README.md

 ### Locally in a virtual environment

-If you don't want to use Docker, then you can instead run this demo locally in a virtual environment.
+A more conventional approach is to instead run this demo locally in a virtual environment.
 This is more involved as you have to install several related dependencies like Redis and PostgreSQL.
 To do so, navigate to the [PsyNet website](https://psynet.dev) and follow the 'virtual environment' installation instructions.
 We recommend using Python 3.12.10 for this (or double-check the recommended version of Python specified in the `pyproject.toml` file in the PsyNet source directory).

+### Other options

+It should also be possible to load this repository using Devcontainers in an IDE such as VSCode.
+In theory, this should function equivalently to GitHub Codespaces.
+However, this hasn't worked so reliably for us yet, and we're still figuring out how to make it work better.